codeforkjeff/tailsince/README.md

   HH:MM (current date is assumed)

-You may optionally create a ~/.tailsince file to list regexes, one per line, for parsing dates from the input.
+You may optionally create a ~/.tailsince file to list regexes, one per line, for parsing timestamps from the input.

 Examples: